 Your backup approach might require operations before and after a snapshot or AMI is created.
 For example, you might need to stop and start services to quiesce the file system.
 Or you might need to stop and start your instance during AMI creation.
-You might also need to create backups of multiple components in your architecture collectively, each with its own pre-creation and postcreation steps.
-You can reduce your maintenance window times for your backups by automating your process and verifying that your backup process is consistently applied.
-To automate your custom pre-creation and post-creation operations, script your backup process by using the AWS CLI and the SDK.
+You might also need to create backups of multiple components in your architecture collectively, each with its own pre-creation and post-creation steps.